bfelger/Mud98/doc/mud98/customize-01.md

 I will enter some nice, overwrought, pretentious prose:

 ```
-You step off the end of an old rope ladder at the base of Cuivealda, the
-Tree of Awakening.
-Your years in the nurturing hands of the Tetyayath have
-come to an end.
-Now you must go out into the world and find your destiny.

 You stand next to the great old trunk of Cuivealda.
 The light is dim, as
 the dense, high canopy that forms Tauremar covers the sky.
 There is little
 ground cover, and the forest floor is a desolate place of perpetual